 The Company is also not liable for damage to baggage if baggage weight exceeds the maximum design limits of the manufacturer, where manufacturer’s specifications are unavailable the weight limit applied will be 25kgs.
 The Claim will not be approved if it is deemed damage was not due to negligence by Rex.

 Cancellation and Luggage insurance which covers some travel related risks is available while booking your flight online.

-A Passenger who fails to check-in or present himself/herself at the departure gate within the stipulated time will not be permitted to board the aircraft and will be deemed a "no show".
+A Passenger who fails to check-in or present himself/herself at the departure gate by the stipulated boarding close time will not be permitted to board the aircraft and will be deemed a "no show".
 This will result in the Passenger's booking under the Ticket being cancelled.
 Any of the following events will result in a cancellation:

 failure to board a booked flight or no-show;

 request to cancel part or the entire ticketed journey; and

 non-compliance with any of the agreed Ticket Terms.